 Subject to a legal assessment as part of the World Bank's (FMT) due diligence, as trustee of the Carbon Fund, clear evidence is presented (Section 17.2 of the ERPA) that refers to an existing legal and regulatory framework stipulating such authority (Ministry of Finance) to enter into an ERPA with the Carbon Fund prior to the start of ERPA negotiations.
 The TAP was not presented with any conflicting views on this issue.
 The ERPD describes the delivery of the ER Programme activities through HIA structures, which allow for locally appropriate contractual sub-arrangements under a Benefit-Sharing Plan.
-Despite the apparent legal authority, the TAP notes that the lack of Benefit-Sharing Plan and Grievance Redress Mechanism (at the time of the TAP review) limits confidence in the current ability of the Program Entity to address potential challenges to its authority or ability to transfer to the Carbon Fund Title to ERs.
+Despite the apparent legal authority, and the additional detail provided on the design of a Benefit-Sharing Plan and Grievance Redress Mechanism, the TAP notes that without these elements being finalized it is difficult to fully assess the current ability of the Program Entity to address potential challenges to its authority or ability to transfer to the Carbon Fund Title to ERs.